 Some galleons were executed in green and red lustre but most in cobalt blue.
 Mine are mostly cobalt blue.

 I have several of De Morgan's fantastic birds and animal tiles.
+They mix well with both the ships and the Indigo Ducks.

 The Fantastic Duck pattern was originally executed in both red lustre and indigo.
 De Morgan experimented with stenciling to create poloychrome ducks but with great effect: Necklaces appeared around the necklaces of the ducks on the second firing.